cloudeight/style-guidelines/css/README.md

 ```

 #### Number Labels
-Number labels are used when [inline comments](#inline) would need to be repeated or if an inline comment exceeds the 100 character limit.
+Number labels are used when [inline comments](#inline) would need to be repeated or if an inline comment exceeds the 100 character wide column limit.
 They should follow the same structure as inline comments and should also:

 - Have the label wrapped in square brackets
 - Have no padded spaces in square brackets